 Deemed Energy and Demand Savings Tables

 Deemed peak demand factor (DF) and equivalent full-load hour (EFLH) values are presented by building type and climate zone.
-A description of the building types that are eligible to use this measure is presented in Table 90.
-These building types are derived from the EIA CBECS study.
+This measure is restricted to data center building types, derived from the EIA CBECS study.

 The DF and EFLH values for CRAC units are presented in Table 80.
 A description of the calculation method used to derive these values can be found in Docket No. 40885, Attachment B.